dovrosenberg/fvtt-fcb-backend/README.md

 This is a backend service for providing advanced functionality to the fvtt-campaign-builder module (AI generation, specifically).
 It requires the creation of a Google Cloud account but then automates pretty much everything else other than some copy-and-pasting of configuration values.

+It supports Ubuntu/Debian (including WSL), MacOS (requires Homebrew), and Windows (requires Powershell).
+Note: It has not been well-tested in Powershell.
+I recommend using WSL for Windows if possible, but if you do use Powershell, file an issue if you run into trouble.

+## Costs
 The intent is to stay within the free tier of GCP.
 Storage is 5GB free then ~$0.02 per GB after that.
 Egress is 1GB free then $0.12/GB after that.

 That's likely enough for most use cases, and pretty cheap for storage.
-But if you're running frequent games with lots of players getting lots of images, you may hit the limits.
+But if you're creating lots of images and/or runing frequent games with lots of players, you may hit the limits.
+It can alternately store images in AWS S3.
+So if you are already using that for Foundry, you can attach to the same bucket and avoid Google storage altogether.
+This also lets Foundry work directly with the output file images.

-For heavy users, BackBlaze storage will be significantly cheaper (no free but only $0.005/GB for storage and $0.01/GB for egress), so we may add that as an option in the future.
+For heavy users, BackBlaze storage would be significantly cheaper (no free but only $0.005/GB for storage and $0.01/GB for egress), so we could add that as an option in the future.
 Let me know if you're running into limits.

-We also support AWS S3.
-This is so that users already attaching S3 to Foundry can more easily manage the image files output by this backend.
-It does not currently support other S3 providers - again, let me know if that's of interest.

-## Quick Deployment
+## 'Quick' Deployment
 ### Prerequisites (you'll only need to do this one time - not for every update)
+There are lot of steps here, but if you follow the directions below, it should be pretty straightforward.

 1. Setup Google Cloud